robobenklein/robobenklein.github.io/about/index.md

  - Ubuntu (~2010- ) (current server default)
  - Debian (~2014- )
  - CentOS (2016-2019)
- - RHEL (2017-2019)
+ - RHEL (2017- )
  - Pop_OS!
 (2018- ) (current desktop default)

-## Why "Unhexium"?
+# Why "Unhexium"?

 **Unhexium** is the name of the very first laptop/computer I bought completely with my own money.
 It's from the naming scheme I've been using for all my laptops since, Unseptium, Unoctium, etc.

-Unhexium is an important name to me because it's the first machine on which I ran Ubuntu as my primary OS and never since then have I ran a proprietary OS on any personal machine.
+Unhexium is an important name to me because it's the first machine on which I ran Linux as my primary OS and never since then have I ran a proprietary OS on any personal machine.

-Most people have a site like <name>.io or something... but robobenklein.??? just sounds really dumb for me to type and people already have a problem spelling my last name, not to mention how many times I've been called Rob because of that name.
+Most people have a site like <name>.io or something... but robobenklein.??? just sounds really dumb for me to type and people already have a problem spelling my last name, not to mention how many times I've been called "Rob" because of that name.

-## What is this red bird thing?
+# What is this red bird thing?

 It's a modification / adaptation / trace (svg form) of the first digital picture I ever took.